KarchinLab/HotMAPS_2016/README.md

 ### Initial Setup

-First, download the Protein Data Bank (PDB) structures from [ftp://ftp.wwpdb.org/pub/pdb/](ftp://ftp.wwpdb.org/pub/pdb/) and the [theoretical protein structure models](ftp://salilab.org/databases/modbase/projects/genomes/H_sapiens/2013/).
+First, download the Protein Data Bank (PDB) structures from [ftp://ftp.wwpdb.org/pub/pdb/](ftp://ftp.wwpdb.org/pub/pdb/) and the theoretical protein structure models ([ftp://salilab.org/databases/modbase/projects/genomes/H_sapiens/2013/](ftp://salilab.org/databases/modbase/projects/genomes/H_sapiens/2013/)).
 Then update the config.txt to point toward the directories that you save the structure files at.
 A MySQL dump of the MuPIT database containing mutation counts in our study and associated tables that map genome coordinates to PDB structures is available [here](http://karchinlab.org/data/HotMAPS/mupit_modbase.sql.gz).
 The MuPIT database has a fairly large file size, you may want to directly download and uploade to MYSQL.

 ```bash
 $ wget http://karchinlab.org/data/HotMAPS/mupit_modbase.sql.gz